 What is a probation period?

 A probation period is essentially a trial period for new hires.
+It might also be called a probationary period.
 It’s a period of time at the beginning of an employment relationship where new employees are assessed for their suitability to the role.
-This will typically be done through a series of performance reviews, which will ultimately result in the employee either successfully passing their probation, failing their probation and being dismissed, or the employer extending their probation for a further period.
-It might also be called a probationary period.
+This will typically be done through a series of performance reviews, which will ultimately result in the employee either successfully passing their probation period, failing their probation and being dismissed, or the employer extending their probation for a further period.

 Should I include probation periods in my employment contracts?